munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 [interface rep]: https://research.swtch.com/interfaces
 [vtable]: https://en.wikipedia.org/wiki/Virtual_method_table

-The cute industry term for a representation like this is "fat pointer": instead of a single word with a single pointer, it's a pair of them, one for data and one for some kind of metadata or bookkeeping information.
+The cute industry term for a representation like this is *fat pointer*: instead of a single word with a single pointer, it's a pair of them, one for data and one for some kind of metadata or bookkeeping information.